AroenvR/nestjs-demo/README.md

 - To stay in the loop and get updates, follow us on [X](https://x.com/nestframework) and [LinkedIn](https://linkedin.com/company/nestjs).
 - Looking for a job, or have a job to offer?
 Check out our official [Jobs board](https://jobs.nestjs.com).

-# This project's file structure adheres to Domain Driven Design.
+# This project's file structure adheres to Domain Driven Design as much as possible.
 ```plaintext
 src/
 ├── application/        # Coordinates use cases of the application without direct business logic.